What Does It Mean To Restructure Aviation SMS Implementations

 With your goals in mind, the next step in restructuring is to do a gap analysis of where various elements of your SMS implementation are now vs. where your goals have identified they would be after a restructure.

 - Understand which SMS elements will need to be addressed by the restructure;

 - The scope of the change management for restructuring; and

 After performing a gap analysis, you will need to create a change management plan, just as with any other change management operation.
 This plan should address:

 - Affected people, departments, bureaucratic elements, etc.; and

 - General road map for implementing changes.

-Without identifying specific goals and then performing a gap analysis, it’s practically impossible to create a plan for restructuring.
+Without identifying specific goals and then performing a gap analysis, it’s practically impossible to create a plan for restructuring the aviation SMS.

 Step 4: Communicate the Change Management Goals

 Accompanying the creation of a plan for restructuring the SMS should be detailed communication about the restructure.
 This restructure can and should be communicated: